-19. The current crisis arises due to the imminent December 23, 1996 special meeting of Conrail's shareholders, scheduled for the purpose of conducting a shareholder vote on the Charter Amendment.
-Defendants have stated that this meeting will not be convened unless they hold sufficient proxies to assure their victory.
-Defendants have also stated that this special meeting may be successively postponed until Conrail's shareholders submit to their will.
-Thus defendants are attempting to manipulate the processes of corporate democracy to coerce approval of the Charter Amendment and to prevent the true wishes of Conrail's shareholders from being expressed and given effect.
-Plaintiffs accordingly seek a preliminary injunction against any postponement of the shareholder vote scheduled for December 23.
+19. The current crisis arises due to the imminent January 17, 1997 special meeting of Conrail's shareholders, scheduled for the purpose of conducting a shareholder vote on the Charter Amendment.
+Defendants originally scheduled this meeting for November 14, 1996.
+Thereafter, the meeting was rescheduled to December 23, 1996.
+At that time, defendants stated that this meeting would not be convened unless they held sufficient proxies to assure their victory.
+Defendants also stated that this special meeting could be successively postponed until Conrail's shareholders submit to their will.